-Plate 7.1 Monthly mean O3 mole fractions that have been reported to the WDCGG.
+Plate 7.1 Monthly mean O_3 mole fractions that have been reported to the WDCGG.
 The mole fractions are illustrated in different colors.
 The sites are listed in order from north to south.

-7. SURFACE OZONE (O3)
+7. SURFACE OZONE (O_3)

-Basic information on surface ozone (O3) with regard to environmental issues
+Basic information on surface ozone (O_3) with regard to environmental issues

-Ozone (O3) in the atmosphere exists mostly in the stratosphere, with less than 10% in the troposphere.
+Ozone (O_3) in the atmosphere exists mostly in the stratosphere, with less than 10% in the troposphere.
 However, O3 in the troposphere plays an important role in the atmospheric environment through radiative and chemical processes.
 O3 absorbs UV radiation in the stratosphere, thus influencing the vertical profile of temperature and circulation in the stratosphere.
-Moreover, as a greenhouse gas in the troposphere, O3 absorbs IR radiation.
+Moreover, as a greenhouse gas in the troposphere, O_3 absorbs IR radiation.
 The latter effect is more significant in the upper troposphere, and tropospheric O3 is the third most important anthropogenic greenhouse gas after CO2 and CH4 (Denman et al., 2007; IPCC, 2007).
 Tropospheric O3 in the northern extratropics was the greatest contributor to global warming during the 20th century, and increases in tropospheric O3 from industrialization in developing countries was found to contribute to accelerated warming in the tropics during the latter half of the century (Shindell et al., 2006).
 Furthermore, by reacting with water vapour in the presence of UV radiation, O3 produces OH radicals, which control atmospheric mole fractions of many greenhouse gases, such as CH4, through chemical reactions.

-The observational results at high altitudes around 1990, compared with those from the end of the 19th century to the first half of 20th century, show increases in tropospheric O3 in urban areas (Staehelin et al., 1994).
+The observational results at high altitudes around 1990, compared with those from the end of the 19th century to the first half of 20th century, show increases in tropospheric O_3 in urban areas (Staehelin et al., 1994).
 However, ozonesonde measurements in the troposphere show stable or decreasing trends in northern mid-latitudes (Oltmans et al., 2006).
-There is as yet no consensus on the global trend of tropospheric O3.
-Its non uniform and highly variable concentration does not allow estimation of global trends.
+There is as yet no consensus on the global trend of tropospheric O_3 .
+Recently an attempt has been done to make a systematic review of the observed trends.
+It has shown that In most regions of the world - the noteworthy exception being East Asia - surface and free tropospheric ozone concentrations have not risen significantly after the year 2000.
+Prior to the 1990s almost all records indicate a strong rise, while during the 1990s the picture is very diverse (http://igac.jisao.washington.edu/Newsletter/ IGAC Newsletter Oct11.pdf).

-Tropospheric O3 originates from flux/mixing from the stratosphere and in-situ photochemical production.
-O3 is destroyed in various processes, including chemical reactions with NO, the hydroperoxyl radical (HO2) and OH, and deposition at the Earth's surface.
+Tropospheric O_3 originates from flux/mixing from the stratosphere and in-situ photochemical production.
+O_3 is destroyed in various processes, including chemical reactions with NO, the hydroperoxyl radical (HO2) and OH, and deposition at the Earth's surface.
 The lifetime of tropospheric ozone varies from one or a few days in the boundary layer to a few tens of days or even a few months in the free troposphere.

-In the middle troposphere, the mole fractions of O3 are high in high and mid-latitudes in both hemispheres, and low in the Tropics over the Atlantic (Marenco and Said, 1989) and Pacific (Tsutsumi et al., 2003) Oceans.
-The localised sources and generally short lifetime of surface O3 make its distribution spatially non-uniform and time-variant.
+In the troposphere, the mole fractions of O_3 are high in high and mid-latitudes in both hemispheres, and low in the Tropics over the Atlantic (Marenco and Said, 1989) and the Pacific (Tsutsumi et al., 2003) Oceans.
+The localised sources of ozone precursors and generally short lifetime of surface O_3 make its distribution spatially non-uniform and time-variant.